-When you arrive in the UK, you will need to self-isolate in your University accommodation for the first 14 days unless you're arriving from an exempt country.
+When you arrive in the UK, you will need to self-isolate in your University accommodation for the first 10 days.

 Supporting you during self-isolation

-If you are an International or EU student, you will be allocated your own room when you arrive.
+If you are an International or EU student, and have arranged to stay in University accommodation, you will be allocated your own room when you arrive.
 It will be well-ventilated, include a window that can be opened, and be a separate space from the other living areas in your flat or house.

 Should you need to self-isolate when you arrive, we will also provide you with a pack of essentials, including groceries, bedding, and kitchen items.

 If you have arranged to stay in private accommodation, you will need to arrange to self-isolate with your accommodation provider.

 Self-isolating means you will need to follow these guidelines within your University accommodation: